segmentio/segment-docs/src/personas/identity-resolution/identity-resolution-settings.md

 1. Is it an immutable ID?
 An immutable ID, such as `user_id`, should have `1 ever` per user profile.
 2. Is it a constantly changing ID?
 A constantly changing ID, such as `anonymous_id` or `ga_client_id`, should have a short sliding window, such as **5 weekly** or **5 monthly**, depending on how often your application automatically logs out the user.
 3. Is it an ID that updates on a yearly basis?
-Most customers will have around 5 emails or devices at any one time, but can update these over time.
-For identifiers like `email`, `android.id` or `ios.id`, Segment recommends a longer limit like **5 annually**.
+Most customers will have around five emails or devices at any one time, but can update these over time.
+For identifiers like `email`, `android.id`, or `ios.id`, Segment recommends a longer limit like **5 annually**.

 ### Priority